-When a new project is created, it will apply the Get Rate From in the Client Setup to the new project.
+When a new project is created, it will apply the 'get rate from' in the client setup to the new project.

-Same Rates apply for all clients/projects at all times
+Same rates apply for all clients/projects at all times

-WORKFLOW: Establish your base Services > Applies to all New Projects.
+WORKFLOW: Establish your base services > Applies to all new projects.

-If you bill all clients the same rates for your base Services, then simply leave the Get Rate From defaults in place, where all Get Rate From options are set to Service.
-Just keep in mind that if you adjust the rates of your Services, then all new time entries will use those rates.
+If you bill all clients the same rates for your base services, then simply leave the 'get rate from' defaults in place, where all 'get rate from' options are set to 'service'.
+Just keep in mind that if you adjust the rates of your services, then all new time entries will use those rates.

 Rates are set based on the year the project was created

 Think of this more as a way to dictate rates based on timing factors.
-For example, lets say all projects (regardless of client) created in the current year will use a rate sheet that defines that current year's rates.
+For example, let's say all projects (regardless of client) created in the current year will use a rate sheet that defines that current year's rates.
 Then, next year you have a new set of rates that apply to all projects (regardless of client) created after the new year.

-The benefit here is that for projects started in the previous year will continue to use the rates previously set.
+The benefit here is that projects started in the previous year will continue to use the rates previously set.
 Only new projects will use the new rates.

-Different Rates for each Client
+Different rates for each client

 This scenario can get tricky as it requires you to have all your ducks in a row for things to flow smoothly.
 Yet this is a great way to have a streamlined process.

-Regardless of how you use Rates, keep in mind that if you update your Services, Rate Sheets, Etc, it will affect any project and time entry that is associated with those Rates.
-You can also use the Recalculate Labor function to update the rates on all unbilled time entries in a project.
+Regardless of how you use rates, keep in mind that if you update your services, rate sheets, Etc, it will affect any project and time entry that is associated with those rates.
+You can also use the Recalculate labor function to update the rates on all unbilled time entries in a project.

-To ensure rates don't change on a project, its best to use a Rate Sheet that doesn't need to be updated once its been created.
-Also, in this situation, its best to create a new rate sheet when things change and would be applied to new projects, but not existing ones.
+To ensure rates don't change on a project, it's best to use a rate sheet that doesn't need to be updated once it's been created.
+Also, in this situation, it's best to create a new rate sheet when things change, and would be applied to new projects, but not existing ones.

 You can update the unbilled time entries only.
 This means if the time was already billed on an invoice, marked as billed, or written off, then it will not be updated.
-You must first get the time n question into an unbilled state before updating.
+You must first get the time in question into an unbilled state before updating.

 Keep in mind that if you change the rates on a project, the estimate is not automatically updated with this information.
 And now actuals will most likely differ from your budget dollars.

-- One project at a time - From the Project Settings, click on More > Recalculate Labor Rates.
+- One project at a time - From the Project settings, click on More > Recalculate labor rates.